 Corner Flashing

 Corner flashing protects the edges where two siding panels meet at a corner.
-This type of flashing ensures a tight seal, reducing the likelihood of water penetration.
+This type of roof flashing ensures a tight seal, reducing the likelihood of water penetration.

 Corner flashing is available in various materials, including metal and PVC, and it’s often color-matched to the siding for a cohesive look.
 It’s an excellent option for reinforcing the durability of your home’s exterior.